-- Online Sellers.
 Thrift shops and yard sales don’t always offer clothes in your size.
-Online sellers such as eBay offer a much wider selection, and the prices are just as good.
-The biggest downside is that you can’t try on the clothes before you buy.
-To minimize sizing issues, read item listings carefully.
-Look for clothes that have detailed measurements.
-Other online sellers include thredUP, an online consignment store that promises savings of “up to 90%” on designer brands, and Swap.com, where most items cost $20 or less.
+Online marketplaces such as eBay and Poshmark offer a much wider selection, and the prices are just as good.
+Other online sellers include ThredUp, an online consignment store where you can sometimes save upward of 80% on designer brands, and Swap.com, where most items cost $20 or less.

-- Freecycle.
 A final way to trade clothes with others is through the Freecycle Network.
 You can post your unwanted clothes on your local Freecycle group and offer them to people in your area who can use them.
 If someone else posts clothes in your size, just send a message to request them.
 No cash ever changes hands on Freecycle, so all your new-to-you clothes will be completely free.

 It’s not always possible to fill your whole closet through thrift stores and swaps.
 That’s where eco-conscious brands come in.
 You can use them to fill the gaps in your wardrobe without sacrificing your principles.

-There’s no way around it: Sustainable clothes made with eco-friendly fabrics and fairly paid labor cost more.
-If you’re used to paying $9 for a T-shirt or $30 for a pair of jeans, you’ll inevitably pay more for eco-conscious labels.
+There’s no way around it: Sustainable clothes made with eco-friendly fabrics and fairly paid labor tend to cost more.
+If you’re used to paying $5 for a T-shirt or $25 for a pair of jeans, you’ll never match those prices on new clothing from eco-conscious labels.

 What’s your favorite place to shop for sustainable clothing?